Jeffrey-HJH/Linux/README.md

 The topic of OS : Add a system call in the Linux operating system

-	Description ：

-	Add a new system call in the kernel of the Linux operating system.
+Description ：Add a new system call in the kernel of the Linux operating system.
 Shows how to build an environment step by step, install a new Linux kernel and debug newly added system calls.

 	premise:
 	(1): Computer system: macOS Catalina
 	(2): Virtual machine parallels desktop
 	(3): Linux version: Ubuntu 18.04